Nazirrudin Ismail: Youth

+Senior

+While still being in the Tabuan Muda under-18s setup, Nazirrudin was invited to train with the second-string national side to face Singapore on 6 June 2015 which ended 5–1 to the Lions.

 Nazirrudin was selected for the full national team at the 2022 World Cup qualification matches against Mongolia in June 2022.
 He made his international debut right from the start in the first leg, which was a 2–0 defeat in Ulaanbaatar.
 Five days later in the return leg, Nazirrudin kept his place as Brunei won the game 2–1 but was eliminated from the 2022 World Cup and the 2023 Asian Cup on aggregate.